 Tony will provide particulars about the need for a new HVAC system.
 Not only is the existing heating and AC system on its last legs, but as currently configured it is incredibly inefficient and costly to the town.

 Peter will argue the case that the town does not need to support the expected amendment from John Trickey.
 John is expected to offer an amendment asking that the town meeting approve the article, whereas the EC feels that an affirmative vote by the BOS is sufficient.
-Points to be made include the fact that there are no town funds being sought; that the finance committee has not discussed this warrant article; that in any event any towns person is able to opt-out of any arrangement being made concerning their source of electricity.
+Points to be made include the fact that there are no town funds being sought; that the finance committee has not discussed this warrant article; that in any event any town resident is able to opt-out of any arrangement being made concerning their source of electricity.

 Discussion on the MVP (Municipal Vulnerability Preparedness program): This topic involved a great deal of discussion with different points of view and different emphases from the members of the EC.
 To offer a brief flavor of the different arguments the following is provided.